 Develop a staff travel plan

-We will develop a staff travel plan to encourage and support staff to use active travel and public transport alternatives.
-The travel plan will support the new Hybrid working strategy.
+Develop a staff travel plan to encourage and support staff to use active travel, public transport and reduce business miles.
+This action will support the delivery of the Hybrid Working Strategy.

 Our other ambitions